dehlen/AboutWindowController/README.md

 ```

-Then connect the IBAction `showAboutWindow` with the About menu entry or some button you want.
+Next connect the IBAction `showAboutWindow` with the About menu entry or some button you want.
 You can also have a look at the Demo project to get an idea of how to integrate this library into your project.

 [Demo Project](https://github.com/dehlen/TRexAboutWindowControllerDemo)